Ideflop/felis/README.md

 ## Installation

 To install felis, you will need to have Rust and w3m installed on your system.
-You can use the provided ``` installer.sh ``` script to automatically install the dependencies and compile felis but you need to have Rust installed, or you can follow these steps manually:
+You can use the provided ``` installer.sh ``` script to automatically compile felis but you need to have Rust and w3m installed, or you can follow these steps manually:

 1. Install Rust by following the instructions at https://www.rust-lang.org/tools/install.